When a student is found responsible for a violation of the WCU Code of Student Conduct, one or more of the following sanctions may be imposed.

 Sanctions are designed to educate students about future behavior that may pose a threat

 to oneself or negatively impact our campus community.
-In an event of incomplete sanctions,
+If a student fails to complete

-WCU Code).
-Depending upon the nature of the case the following additional sanctions
+pursuant to Article V, Section 5.07 of the WCU Code of Student Conduct.
+Depending upon the nature of the case the following additional sanctions may apply:

-- Educational Outreach Assessment charged to your student account (the price may vary
+- Incomplete Sanction Assessment charged to your student account